Coronavirus (COVID-19) information and support

 What is the Coronavirus Supplement?

-The Coronavirus Supplement is a temporary fortnightly payment that will be provided to recipients of JobSeeker Payment, Parenting Payment, Sickness Allowance, Farm Household Allowance, Special Benefit, Widow Allowance, Partner Allowance, Youth Allowance, ABSTUDY (Living Allowance) and Austudy.
+The Coronavirus Supplement is a temporary fortnightly payment that is being provided to recipients of JobSeeker Payment, Parenting Payment, Sickness Allowance, Farm Household Allowance, Special Benefit, Widow Allowance, Partner Allowance, Youth Allowance, ABSTUDY (Living Allowance) and Austudy.

 How much is the Coronavirus Supplement?